-In addition to the Core Double-Take requirements on page 23, use these requirements for full server to ESX protection.
+In addition to the Core Double-Take requirements on page 20, use these requirements for full server to ESX protection.

-- Source server-The source server can be any physical server running any of the operating systems listed in the Core Double-Take requirements on page 23.
-The source server must have Double-Take installed and licensed on it. - ESX server-The ESX server that will host your target can be any of the following operating systems. - ESX 4.0.x or 4.1 Standard, Advanced, Enterprise, or Enterprise Plus - ESXi 4.0.x or 4.1 Standard, Advanced, Enterprise, or Enterprise Plus - ESXi 5.0 Standard, Enterprise, or Enterprise Plus - ESXi 5.1 Essentials, Essentials Plus, Standard, Enterprise, or Enterprise Plus - ESXi 5.5 Essentials, Essentials Plus, Standard, Enterprise, or Enterprise Plus
+- Source server-The source server can be any physical server running any of the operating systems listed in the Core Double-Take requirements on page 20.
+The source server must have Double-Take installed and licensed on it.
+If your source is a Hyper-V server, you will be able to protect it, however the Hyper-V role and features will not be available after failover. - ESX server-The ESX server that will host your target can be any of the following operating systems. - ESX 4.0.x or 4.1 Standard, Advanced, Enterprise, or Enterprise Plus - ESXi 4.0.x or 4.1 Standard, Advanced, Enterprise, or Enterprise Plus - ESXi 5.0 Standard, Enterprise, or Enterprise Plus - ESXi 5.1 Essentials, Essentials Plus, Standard, Enterprise, or Enterprise Plus - ESXi 5.5 Essentials, Essentials Plus, Standard, Enterprise, or Enterprise Plus